iossefy/kaslaanka/README.md

 A minimalist theme for Hugo.

-this theme is a fork of [Hugo-tanka](https://github.com/nanxstats/hugo-tanka) theme. this theme is a "do it your self" theme, you probably want to change the css to make it your taste. use `custom.css` to do it.
+this theme is a fork of [Hugo-tanka](https://github.com/nanxstats/hugo-tanka) theme.

+this theme is a "do it yourself" theme, you probably want to change the css to make it your taste, use `custom.css` to do it.

 ## new features